ShivSoni5/vimrc/README.md

 ## YouCompleteMe

-YCM is an auto-completetion engine for Vim.
+YCM is an auto-completion engine for Vim.

 # Localvimrc